nacho-fel/nzyme-meeting-task-assistant/TECH_STACK.md

 ### Uvicorn
 **Role:** ASGI server for running FastAPI locally.
-**Why:** The standard production-grade server for FastAPI. `--reload` mode is used during development; for production, workers would be configured explicitly.
+**Why:** The standard production-grade server for FastAPI. `--reload` mode is used during development.

 ---